majorleaguetagpro/Rules/README.md

 5. Duties of the League Manager:
     * Creating the schedule for the season
     * Creating the materials and running the draft
+    * Oversees Ball of Fame and awards voting
+    * Arbiter for transition of power

 ### Section 3 - General Managers and Captains
 1. Each MLTP and mLTP franchise shall have a General Manager (GM).